VROOM-Project/vroom-scripts/benchmarks/CVRP/README.md

 # Solving

-Assuming the `vroom` command is somewhere in your path, just run the provided script on the benchmark classes you want to use.
+Assuming the `vroom` command is somewhere in your path, just run the provided scripts on the benchmark classes you want to use.

 ```
+./generate.sh A B E F M P X
 ./run.sh A B E F M P X
 ```